How to Design Ad Banners that Drive CTR

 - Creating a building plan;

-- Split testing a website to improve user experience;
+- Split testing a website to improve UX;

 - Coming up with a new model of shoes.